AdrienHeisch/sveltekit-add-decap/README.md

-# SvelteKit + DecapCMS (+ Cloudflare Pages)
+# SvelteKit + DecapCMS

 This repo can help you setup a SvelteKit project with DecapCMS.
-It will download and update Decap, register custom previews for your components, generate Typescript type definitions for your collections, and also add Cloudflare Pages functions for GitHub OAuth.
+It will download and update Decap, register custom previews for your component and generate Typescript type definitions for your collections.
 Your SvelteKit configuration will be updated to use @sveltejs/adapter-static.

 ## Installation